deekshithaddela/ImageCryptography/README.md

 # ImageCryptography
-encryption and decryption of image using poly-alphbetic cipher
+encryption & decryption of image using poly-alphbetic cipher